cjacker/wl-find-cursor/README.md

 This tool use layer-shell and virtual-pointer protocols to highlight and print out global mouse position in wayland.

-**KDE/GNOME and weston didn't implement wayland virtual-pointer protocol, these compositors can not be supported by wl-find-cursor currently**
+**Since KDE/GNOME didn't implement the virtual pointer protocol, they cannot be supported by wl-find-cursor now.
+These compositors have their own methods to locate the mouse cursor or retrieve its position.**

 ![screenshot-2024-12-20-21-07-18](https://github.com/user-attachments/assets/daac6cb8-b9e5-4a35-ab90-8367342c23fd)